 In this situation, you may be required to deposit additional cash or securities as collateral to maintain your original collateral amount.
-Failure to do so may result in E*TRADE selling some or all of your pledged securities, which may result in adverse tax consequences.
+Failure to do so may result in the selling of some or all of your pledged securities, which may result in adverse tax consequences.

 Fully Paid Lending Program